Run Service

 run alerts::update

-The run alerts::update command enables you to update basic properties of alerts, including the urgency of the alerts and the associated comments.
+The run alerts::update command enables you to update basic alert properties, including urgency and associated comments.

 CLI Syntax